-A spokesperson for Fenn Wright Rural and Fisheries three established coarse and said: "The three lakes are fed by a combination of groundwater and rainwater, with an outlet to the Wildmarsh drain.
+A spokesperson for Fenn Wright Rural and Fisheries

+by a combination of groundwater and rainwater, with an outlet to the Wildmarsh drain.
 'The water area from the three main lakes extends to approximately 8.5 acres with additional ponds and wetland.'